'Obsession,' 'dangerous,' 'basement bunker': GOP impeachment report rips Democrats' inquiry

 "The evidence does not establish any impeachable offense," the report concludes.

-Democrats on the committees will be putting out their own lengthy report on the last few weeks of hearings and it is expected to reach very different conclusions.
-The Democratic report will be voted on Tuesday before the House Judiciary Committee begins its own impeachment hearings beginning on Wednesday.
+Democrats on the committees will be putting out their own lengthy report on the last few weeks of hearings, and it is expected to reach very different conclusions.
+The Democratic report will be voted upon on Tuesday before the House Judiciary Committee begins its impeachment hearings on Wednesday.
+The report will be released to the public Tuesday, Schiff said.

-Schiff, in a statement, said the GOP report was "intended for audience of one" and "ignores voluminous evidence that the president used the power of his office to pressure Ukraine into investigating his political rival by withholding military aid and a White House meeting the President of Ukraine desperately sought.
-In so doing, the President undermined our national security and the integrity of our elections."

-"Tellingly, the Minority dismisses this as just part of the president’s 'outside the beltway' thinking.
-It is more accurately, outside the law and constitution, and a violation of his oath of office," Schiff continued.
+Schiff, who said in a statement earlier Monday that the GOP report was "intended for an audience of one," said Monday night on MSNBC's "The Rachel Maddow Show" that "our work goes on."
+He said that the committee was "continuing to issue subpoenas" and that it would file a supplemental report if necessary.

-The Republicans also assert that Trump's action regarding Ukraine stem from his longstanding concern about the country because of "its history of pervasive corruption" and they argue that there is "nothing wrong" with asking serious questions about Hunter Biden being on the board of directors of Burisma, a large Ukrainian gas company.
+The Republicans also assert that Trump's action regarding Ukraine stem from his longstanding concern about "its history of pervasive corruption," and they argue that there is "nothing wrong" with asking serious questions about the presence of Hunter Biden, Biden's son, on the board of directors of Burisma, a large Ukrainian gas company.

 "The Democrats' impeachment inquiry is not the organic outgrowth of serious misconduct; it is an orchestrated campaign to upend our political system," the Republicans wrote.
 "The Democrats are trying to impeach a duly elected president based on the accusations and assumptions of unelected bureaucrats who disagreed with President Trump's policy initiatives and processes."